tray-labs/laravel-influxdb/README.md

 }
 ```

+## This package use auto-discover, if using less than version laravel 5.5 you must use below settings

-* Add this lines to yours config/app.php
+* Add this lines to yours config/app.php (Use only with Laravel version less than 5.5 )

 ```
 'providers' => [